httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 component-identifier = sf-string parameters
 ~~~

-Note that this means the value of the component identifier itself is encased in double quotes, with parameters following as a semicolon-separated list, such as `"cache-control"`, `"date"`, or `"@signature-params"`.
+Note that this means the serialization of the component identifier itself is encased in double quotes, with parameters following as a semicolon-separated list, such as `"cache-control"`, `"date"`, or `"@signature-params"`.

+Component identifiers including their parameters MUST NOT be repeated within a single list of covered components.

+The component value associated with a component identifier is defined by the identifier itself.
+Component values MUST NOT contain newline (`"\n"`) characters.

 The following sections define component identifier types, their parameters, their associated values, and the canonicalization rules for their values.
 The method for combining component identifiers into the signature input is defined in {{create-sig-input}}.